-Activities that have a specific nutrition objective with a dedicated budget to improving nutrition specific outcomes must include prevalence of Global Acute Malnutrition (GAM) for the targeted participants in the baseline and endline surveys.
-To measure GAM, activities must collect data for weight-for-height using anthropometric measures and edema.
-FFP recommends SMART survey manual (2017) to check edema.
 FFP encourages activities to consider collecting other indicators in the baseline survey that are relevant to the objectives, interventions and context of the activity.
 Activities proposing nutrition, agriculture, gender or other technical sectors or cross-cutting components, can consult OFDA and/or "The Sphere Handbook: Humanitarian Charter and Minimum Standards in Humanitarian Response" (SPHERE) indicator lists.

-Final evaluation
+• Final evaluation

 The final evaluation must be conducted either by an internal team led by an experienced external team leader or a third party firm.
 The team leader must be external to the organization.
 Awardee staff that are not substantially engaged in the design or implementation of the activity under evaluation may participate in the final evaluation.
-USAID Mission and or FFP staff can also participate in the final evaluations.
+USAID Mission and or FFP staff can also participate in final evaluations.

-Final evaluations that have a quantitative endline survey must include a probability sample at the participant or population level in the activity area that is consistent with the baseline survey, and be designed to produce values that will be compared to results from a baseline survey so that change can be measured and tested for difference.
+Quantitative endline surveys must include a probability sample at the participant or population level in the activity area that is consistent with the baseline survey, and be designed to produce values that will be compared to results from a baseline survey so that change can be measured and tested for difference.
 Applicants are encouraged to ensure that data collection for baseline and endline surveys occur at the same point in time (during the year), to the greatest extent possible.